© Stranded

 - Curate high-resolution treatment photos and staff spotlights to humanize the brand.

 - Monitor and reply consistently; avoid solicitation that may trigger Yelp’s review filters.
+Yelp explicitly advises businesses not to ask for reviews because prompted reviews may be less likely to be recommended.
+Yelp: “Don’t Ask for Reviews”

 A thousand old reviews won’t outperform a steady cadence of recent, detailed feedback.
 Platforms reward current, specific commentary because it signals ongoing quality.
 Build daily or weekly prompts into your workflow so review acquisition is continuous, not campaign-based.
+Review recency has also been observed to correlate with stronger Google local rankings in competitive markets.
+Sterling Sky

 Short five-star notes help, but text with procedure names, recovery expectations, and provider mentions drives stronger relevance.
 Visuals matter too.
 Patient-added photos and short videos increase credibility and engagement.
 Invite authentic detail; never script or gate sentiment.
+BrightLocal’s consumer research consistently shows written, experience-based reviews increase confidence.
+BrightLocal

 Regulators and platforms continue to crack down on fake, incentivized, or gated reviews.
 Protect your clinic by adopting a written, training-backed SOP: neutral language, no incentives, no filtering negative feedback, and documented timing after service.
+For Yelp specifically, avoid direct “please review us on Yelp” asks, as Yelp warns that proactively asking can reduce the likelihood reviews are recommended.
+Yelp Support

 Think portfolio allocation, not platform rivalry.
 Make Google your core engine and Yelp your secondary trust layer, then reinforce both with on-site testimonials and structured data.